Ibrahaha/NLP_tools/README.md

 ```bash
 docker run -it isouleymane/nlp-ner sh
 ```
 When your container is ready, you directly have access to its bash.
-You can run `ls -al` command to display its containt.
+You can run `ls` command to display its containt.